MediaComem/jekyll-brand-social-wall/README.md

-# Jekyll Social Wall :barber:
+# Jekyll Brand Social Wall :barber:
 A jekyll plugin to generate a social wall with your favorite social networks

 ![](i/render_example.png)